wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) Where the record copy has reached the International Bureau after the expiration of the time limit prescribed under Article 12(3) on account of any error or omission on the part of the applicant, the provisions of subparagraph (a) shall apply only under the circumstances referred to in Article 48(2).

-### Article 26 Opportunity to Correct before Designated Offices
+### Article 26---Opportunity to Correct before Designated Offices

 No designated Office shall reject an international application on the grounds of non-compliance with the requirements of this Treaty and the Regulations without first giving the applicant the opportunity to correct the said application to the extent and according to the procedure provided by the national law for the same or comparable situations in respect of national applications.

-### Article 27 National Requirements
+### Article 27---National Requirements

 *   (1) No national law shall require compliance with requirements relating to the form or contents of the international application different from or additional to those which are provided for in this Treaty and the Regulations.